Hannibal046/Awesome-LLM/README.md

   - [Other Useful Resources](#other-useful-resources)
   - [Contributing](#contributing)

->  **Also check out the project that I am currently working on: [nanoRWKV](https://github.com/Hannibal046/nanoRWKV) - a minimal implementation of RWKV language model following nanoGPT**
+>  Also check out the project that I am currently working on: [nanoRWKV](https://github.com/Hannibal046/nanoRWKV) - The nanoGPT-style implementation of RWKV Language Model (an RNN with GPT-level LLM performance.)

 ## Milestone Papers